Artyom112/Vacancies-salary-prediction/README.md

 ![](/images/wordcounts_dist.png)

-Then, all seldom words are deleted and each word is mapped to its index that depends on the number of occurences (from 0 and up).
+After this, all seldom words are deleted and each word is mapped to its index that depends on the number of occurences (from 0 and up).

 We apply three different models to data contained in Title, FullDescription and categorical attributes.
-Then, three resulting vectors are concatenated and fed to a dense layer followed by a dense layer with a single neuron.
+Next, three resulting vectors are concatenated and fed to a dense layer followed by a dense layer with a single neuron.
 The architecture is as follows:

 ![](/images/model.png)